apache/openwhisk-client-go/README.md

 $ go test -v ./... -tags=unit
 ```

-You should see all the unit tests passed.
-If not, please [log an issue](https://github.com/apache/openwhisk-client-go/issues) for us.
+You should see all the unit tests passed; if not, please [log an issue](https://github.com/apache/openwhisk-client-go/issues) for us.

 ---